-Ine is a quaint fishing village located north of Amanohashidate along the Tango Peninsula, crammed between mountains and the water.
+Ine is a quaint fishing village located north of Amanohashidate along Japan’s Tango Peninsula, crammed between mountains and the water.
 Here, residents truly know what it means to coexist with the sea.

 Along the curve of the beautiful Ine Bay, you’ll find clusters of Funaya (舟屋), traditional fishermen’s houses.
 Approximately 230 Funaya dot a roughly three-mile chunk of the coast.
 The houses are built in such a way that the boats can be piloted straight into their lowest level.